uc-cdis/gen3-helm/docs/PRODUCTION.md

 Each service is designed to seamlessly integrate and manage the combination of Kubernetes secrets and ConfigMaps, ensuring the encapsulated information is effectively injected into the underlying application.

+Please see the diagram provided [here](https://lucid.app/lucidchart/f0e9baf8-9179-4be0-ae65-182ed891df22/edit?invitationId=inv_83c83c6a-0f1d-4236-a13e-3131c1fc851f&page=TDBgA8eMNr7J#) that details how External Secrets operates.
+We also mention the use of Argo CD as our choice option for Helm deployments.